jxpx777/js-csv-parser/README.md

 ## Support ##
 If you're using this, I'd love to know.
 If you run into bugs, report them and I'll see what I can do.
 Better yet, if you see a problem, fork, fix, and send a pull request.
+Pull requests without tests will be rejected.
+You should be writing tests for your code.